GSAS Writing Studio

 Groups of 2-3: Reserve Room B or C in the Studio’s upstairs mezzanine space (319M Lehman Library).

 Groups of 4-8: Reserve Room A in the Studio’s upstairs mezzanine space (319M Lehman Library).
-Room A seats is equipped with a media screen.
+Room A seats eight and is equipped with a media screen.

 Groups of 9-16: Reserve the Studio’s downstairs Seminar Room (321 Lehman Library), which is equipped with a media screen.
 This room is wheelchair accessible.